Shame the Confirmshamers

 Exit-intent modals must be working for you, otherwise you wouldn’t be using them (exitintent.org, the foil to confirmshaming, catalogs these “success stories”).
 Yet, from an experience design standpoint, you’re playing with fire.
 For one, these modals are presumptive: they disrupt visitors’ normal browsing behavior online, and often can't tell the difference between a new or already-subscribed visitor, so you risk doubly-offending patrons.

 More to the point, this approach is likely a temporary fix for a bigger problem.
-Marketers who advocate exit-intent modals argue that they can be used to address for visitor abandonment, like these, from Gleam:
+Marketers who advocate exit-intent modals argue that they can be used to address common reasons for visitor abandonment, like these, from Gleam:

 Users finished reading your article and they were ready to leave